-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-Recurring debt includes things like auto loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, car payments, child support, and the like.

 With a 28/36 ratio